 one jigger of Holland gin.

-Mix with a small bar spoon and serve with a spoon in a glass.
+Mix with a small bar spoon and serve in a glass with a spoon.

 1901, The Cocktail Book

 Two different gin Martini recipes were listed.
-The Old-Fashioned cocktail was not there, but similar to the 1898 American Bartender book, there were cocktails made in an old-fashioned way (Whiskey cocktail, Whiskey Fancy cocktail, and Whiskey Old-fashioned).
+The Old-Fashioned cocktail was not there, but similar to the 1898 American Bartender book, cocktails were made in an old-fashioned way (Whiskey cocktail, Whiskey Fancy cocktail, and Whiskey Old-fashioned).

 Martini Cocktail — No 1